abishek-17/Magento/README.md

 ## Troubleshooting

 *   Ensure the `chromedriver.exe` path is correctly set in `BrowserDriver.java`
-*   Use `WebDriverWait` for dynamically loading elements
+*   Use `WebDriverWait` for dynamically loading elements.